After-Shock/Cloudbox-wiki/FAQ.md

 1. The apps above will now load OK, however, you will still to edit the ports within the app settings:

-   1. Jackett, NZBGet, and NZBHydra in Sonarr/Radarr settings
+   1. Jackett, NZBGet, and NZBHydra in Sonarr/Radarr settings.

-   1. NZBGet port in NZBHydra settings
+   1. NZBGet port in NZBHydra settings.

-   1. Radarr and Sonarr ports in Plex Requests settings
+   1. Radarr and Sonarr ports in Plex Requests settings.

    1. Radarr, Sonarr, and NZBGet in Organizr settings.